YANG-DB/yang-db/docs/info/components/catalog.md

  - crawling based approach by connecting to sources of metadata like your database catalog, the Hive catalog, the Kafka schema registry, or your workflow orchestrator’s log files and then writing this metadata into the primary store, with the portions that need indexing added into the search index .

-This ingestion proccess is usually running once a day or so.
+This ingestion process is usually running once a day or so.
 During the ingestion, there is often some transformation of the raw metadata into the semantic metadata model, because the data is rarely in the exact form that the catalog wants it.
 Typically, this transformation is embedded into the ingestion job directly.

 This is a pull oriented metadata collection method and the crawler runs in a different environment than the data source and its configuration needs to be managed separately.